mddeboda/PowerShell-Scripts/README.md

 # PowerShell-Scripts
 PowerShell Scripts Repository
 Welcome to my PowerShell Scripts repository!
-Here, you'll find a collection of useful PowerShell scripts for various tasks.
+Here, you'll find a collection of PowerShell scripts for various tasks.
 Feel free to explore and use them to simplify your IT and automation needs.
+My primary interest in creating this repo of scripts was to improve Microsoft Secure Scores by implementing registry edits for tasks not yet capable of managing via intune.

 # Table of Contents
 Scripts